 // - Delivery tracking across all channels

-Get started: Integrate MagicBell in 15 minutes and provide users with comprehensive transactional messaging across email, push, SMS, and in-app—all from a single platform.
+Get started: Set up MagicBell in 15 minutes.
+Send notifications via email, push, SMS, and in-app from one platform.
 Try it free.

 Managing Transactional Email Overload